simov/grant/README.md

 request.plugins.grant = {dynamic: {subdomain: 'usershop'}} // Hapi
 ```

+This is useful in cases when you want to configure Grant dynamically with potentially sensitive data that you don't want to send over HTTP.

-Note that the request/response lifecycle `state` is not controlled by the [`dynamic`](#dynamic-http) configuration, meaning that you can override any configuration key.
+The request/response lifecycle state is not controlled by the [`dynamic`](#dynamic-http) configuration, meaning that you can override any configuration key.

-Any allowed [`dynamic`](#dynamic-http) configuration key sent through HTTP GET/POST request will override the identical one set in `state`.
+Any allowed [`dynamic`](#dynamic-http) configuration key sent through HTTP GET/POST request will override the identical one set using a state override.

 ## Dynamic: HTTP